iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 The naive implementation establishes the baseline and exposes the two problems that drive the following optimizations:

-* inefficient standalone kernels,
+* inefficient scalar kernels
-* and repeated movement of the $N \times N$ attention matrix through device memory.
+* repeated global-memory reads and writes of the $N \times N$ attention matrix

 The next steps first optimize the individual operations before moving toward tiled, fused attention that keeps intermediate state on chip.